-First National Limits for PFAS in Drinking Water Proposed
+Proposed: First Federal Limits on PFAS in Drinking Water

 US EPA is proposing drinking water limits for six per- and polyfluoroalkyl substances (PFAS).
 The regulation would create the nation’s first-ever national limits for a widely used class of substances nicknamed “forever chemicals” because they do not break down over time.